 Research shows that online therapy is a useful means of addressing feelings of rejection, sadness, and other emotions related to unreciprocated love.
 One study about treatment addressed the effectiveness of internet-based cognitive-behavioral therapy in treating sadness and depression.
 The study states that internet-based CBT decreased depression and anxiety symptoms, noting that 64% of participants reported satisfaction with the program, and concluding that this particular form of online therapy is an efficient mode of providing counseling.

 "Sabrina is helping me so much through my breakup, and I am so excited for her to help me along my journey of self-love and discovery.
 Thank you for helping me detangle my inner problems and guiding me to the end of each and every string!"

 "Brenda has been a lifeline to me in a very difficult time.
 In one month, she has helped support me through quitting alcohol, partaking in self-care, and helping me through the process of a breakup.
 She asks the questions that your friends won't, a real chance to understand what's happening to you as well as being able to evaluate it healthily.
 Brenda also gave me very good practical advice on how to manage my anxiety and how to handle those first few days of a breakup, which can feel impossible.
 I've loved that I can message her whenever I get those awful feelings, and she usually responds pretty quickly.
 You can also schedule weekly phone sessions, which have also been helpful some weeks when I've really been really struggling."

-Previous ArticleHow Domestic Violence Counseling Can Help You
+- Previous ArticleHow Domestic Violence Counseling Can Help You

-Next ArticleHow Couples Counseling Exercises Strengthen Relationships
+- Next ArticleHow Couples Therapy Exercises Can Strengthen Relationships